Skip to main content

 When they ask something not in the skills, the answer gets added to the skills.
 The knowledge base grows with the team.

-The 4-to-2-week reduction came from two places: less time waiting for answers from senior engineers, and less time discovering conventions by reading diffs.
-The skills file became the first thing senior engineers update when a convention changes.
+The onboarding win comes from two places: less time waiting for answers from senior engineers, and less time discovering conventions by reading diffs.
+The skills file becomes the first thing senior engineers update when a convention changes.